pizzachip/grass_farmer/README.md

 why you are no longer able to access the device over WiFi.

 ## Special thanks
 Special thanks to Frank Hunleth, the beating heart of the Nerves Project, Alex McLain, host of the [Nerves Meetup](https://www.meetup.com/nerves/members/185556624/profile/), Bruce Tate from [Grox](https://www.grox.io) whose videos inspired me to get involved in Nerves in the first place, and, of course, Jose Valim, who brought us all Elixir!
+Special shout out also to Chris McCord, who brought us Phoenix and LiveView.